 A test pattern is written to each block.
-WOMBAT does one write and 10 read passes.
+WOMBAT does one write and up to 10 read passes, as specified by the user.
 This test reports any errors in the standard format as shown above.

 Option 4 - Random Writes

 This test writes 5000 blocks at random locations in the user area of the disc.
 It then reads the entire disc to determine if any of the writes caused an error.
 This test is designed to test the head positioning and selecting logic of the drive.